mediaexplorer74/VeggieJump/README.md

 3. Open **MonoGame2D.sln** in Visual Studio.
 4. To run the app, press **F5**.
 To quit, press **ESC**.

-## Learn more about MonoGame and UWP
+## Learn more about MonoGame UWP gamedev
-For a step-by-step walkthrough of the code, check out the [MonoGame 2D tutorial on docs.microsoft.com](https://docs.microsoft.com/en-us/windows/uwp/get-started/get-started-tutorial-game-mg2d).
+For a step-by-step walkthrough of the code, check out the [MonoGame 2D tutorial on docs.microsoft.com](https://web.archive.org/web/20170907085024/https://docs.microsoft.com/en-us/windows/uwp/get-started/get-started-tutorial-game-mg2d).

-To learn more about getting started with the Universal Windows Platform, see the [Getting Started Hub](https://developer.microsoft.com/en-us/windows/apps/getstarted)

-To learn how to publish apps to the Microsoft Store, see [Publishing your Microsoft Store app](https://developer.microsoft.com/en-us/store/publish-apps).
+## ..
+As is.
+No support.
+For Learning purposes only.

+## .
+[m][e] 2023